citp/privacy-policy-historical/r/re/red/redzee.com.md

 Governing Law

-This Privacy Policy and the privacy practices of RedZee will be subject exclusively to the laws of the State of Florida within the United States of America.
-RedZee makes no representation that this Privacy Policy and such practices comply with the laws of any other country.
+This Privacy Policy and the privacy practices of RedZ will be subject exclusively to the laws of the State of Florida within the United States of America.
+RedZ makes no representation that this Privacy Policy and such practices comply with the laws of any other country.
 Visitors who use the Site, the search engine or any other services offered on the Site and reside outside the United States do so on their own initiative and are responsible for compliance with local laws, if and to the extent local laws are applicable.